azgari/Fall2017Swe573/README.md

 ### Issue Management

 *Issue Repository is used for monitoring research, tasks and document the processes foranalyzing performance and having beneficial sources for further projects.
-Follwing abels will be used for issues:*
+Follwing labels will be used for issues:*

 + Decision